CtripleU/alu-shell/io_redirections_and_filters/README.md

 ### Task 22 - Shell script that displays all users and their home directories, sorted by users
 - Based on the the /etc/passwd file

+### Task 23 - Shell script that finds all empty files and directories in the current directory and all sub-directories.
+- Only the names of the files and directories should be displayed (not the entire path)
+- Hidden files should be listed
+- One file name per line
+- The listing should end with a new line
+- You are not allowed to use basename, grep, egrep, fgrep or rgrep